 Just like your physical health can have an affect on your life, so can your mental health.
 That’s why it’s important that you talk to your doctor and start the proper treatments.
 Lifestyle changes and proper medication can help many individuals suffering from mental illness recover and lead normal lives.

 If your doctor has prescribed you medications to help you overcome a mental health disorder, you can save money when you go to the pharmacy.
-You can save on anxiety medications like Lexapro or Escitalopram, or depression medications like Prozac or Fluoxetine with a prescription discount card from RxLess.
+You can save on anxiety medications like Lexapro or Escitalopram, or depression medications like Prozac or Fluoxetine with an offer from rxless.
 Or you can head over to our site and search for discounts for another medication!